 Test cricket is the heart and soul of our sport.
-Despite the growing interests in the slam-bang T20 action, Test cricket manages to garner plenty of eyes when miracles transpire especially towards the later stages of a Test match.
-There has never been a question about Test cricket’s entity and the incomparable joy that it brings to the purists who enjoy a hard tussle between bat and ball for the course of five days.
+Despite the growing interest in the slam-bang T20 action, Test cricket manages to garner plenty of eyes when miracles transpire especially towards the later stages of a Test match.
+There has never been a question about Test cricket's entity and the incomparable joy that it brings to the purists who enjoy a hard tussle between bat and ball for the course of five days.

 However, in recent times, Test cricket has witnessed some spectacular turn of events that has once again made the fans admire the beauty of this format.
 Fourth innings chases in a Test match are usually regarded as a tough art to master.
 Despite that fact, a few Tests in Australia and Bangladesh have alluded to changing times and perceptions as far as run chases are concerned in the longest format of the game.

 Be it India's heroic run-chase against Australia in Gabba or West Indies' herculean effort to topple Bangladesh in their own backyard, the world has witnessed some remarkable successful run-chases in the fourth innings of a Test match.

 - 1 Highest Successful Run-Chases in Test Cricket

 5. West Indies vs Bangladesh – 395/7 at Chattogram, 2021

 Bangladesh hosted a depleted West Indies outfit on their shores at the start of 2021 for a two-match Test series.
 A lot of key players were missing for the touring team including their skipper Jason Holder with reservations to travel the sub-continent during the COVID times.
 Despite being behind in the first innings, the visitors managed to script a marvelous win with a successful run chase in the fourth innings of the first Test.